vegasbrianc/prometheus/README.md

 password - foobar (Password is stored in the `config.monitoring` env file)

 ## Post Configuration
-Now we need to create the Prometheus Datasource in order to connect Grafana to Prometheues
+Now we need to create the Prometheus Datasource in order to connect Grafana to Prometheus
 * Click the `Grafana` Menu at the top left corner (looks like a fireball)
 * Click `Data Sources`
 * Click the green button `Add Data Source`.